Harry Brant Dead: Son Of Supermodel Stephanie Seymour & Billionaire Peter Brant Dies At 24

-Harry Brant, the son of billionaire Peter Brant and supermodel Stephanie Seymour has died at age 24.
+Harry Brant, the son of billionaire Peter Brant and supermodel Stephanie Seymour, has died at age 24.

-The socialite and model passed away from an accidental drug overdose just as he was preparing to go to rehab, his family told The New York Post in a statement.
+The socialite and model passed away from an accidental drug overdose just as he was preparing to go to rehab, his family told Page Six in a statement.

 "It is with enormous sorrow that we share with you the news that our beloved son, Harry Brant, lost his battle with addiction and died due to an accidental overdose of prescription medication," the statement from Stephanie and Peter Brant read.
 "Our hearts are shattered.
 Harry wanted to overcome his addiction and was just days away from re-entering rehab."

-The family added that they will be ” forever be saddened that Harry’s life was cut short by this devastating disease.”
-They also asked for privacy as they cope with the loss of their “beautiful, beautiful boy.”
+The family added that they will "forever be saddened that Harry's life was cut short by this devastating disease."
+They also asked for privacy as they cope with the loss of their "beautiful, beautiful boy."

 Harry Was A Trailblazer For Beauty Products For Men

 Harry loved fashion and was a front-row fixture at runway shows, many times alongside his famous mom.
-He appeared in modeling campaigns for Italian Vogue and Balmain, and in 2015, he collaborated with his older brother Peter to create a unisex makeup line for MAC cosmetics.
+He appeared in modeling campaigns for Italian Vogue and Balmain, and in 2015, he collaborated with his older brother Peter to create a makeup line for MAC cosmetics, suitable for men and women.

 At the time, the socialite brothers revealed that they grew up helping their model mom pick out outfits and makeup colors.
 Harry told Allure that the makeup line had been his "fantasy," and he described the quality of the products in the collection as "heaven."

-That same year, the teen told Vogue that the fashion world offered him an “escape” from the “mundane” realities of high school.
-He noted that he could be himself without being teased made fun of for being a “freak,” and that he was drawn to the family mentality of the industry that he grew up in.
+That same year, the teen told Vogue that the fashion world offered him an "escape" from the "mundane" realities of high school.
+He noted that he could be himself without being teased or made fun of for being a "freak," and that he was drawn to the family mentality of the industry that he grew up in.

-While he achieved success as a teen, Harry made headlines for his sometimes-reckless behavior.
-In 2016 he was arrested after skipping out on a $20 cab fare in Greenwich, Conn.
+While he achieved success as a teen, Harry made headlines for his sometimes reckless behavior.
+In 2016, he was arrested after skipping out on a $20 cab fare in Greenwich, Connecticut.
 He was later charged with larceny, interfering with an officer, and drug possession when cocaine was found on him, according to The New York Times.

 Just before his death, the 24-year-old had reportedly hoped to play a larger role in the creative side of Interview magazine, the prestigious publication owned by his father that he contributed to as a teen.